Last Updated on February 13, 2022 by Kari

 The last 6 days of the quest (once you’ve looked at all 12 areas of your life) are focused on your life vision, goals, and taking action.

-The Quest Starts On A Certain Day
+The Quest Starts On A Certain Day For Everyone To Work Together

-Moreover, when you do start the quest, you don’t get access to all 30 days of the quest at once.
+When you do start the quest, you don’t get access to all 30 days of the quest at once.
 Because this is a challenge, you get access to one day at a time.

 What You Need To Do To Get The Most Out Of This Quest